-For us, olive blossom is one of the most exciting times of the year.
-We love it because after 4 months of being dormant, the olive trees start waking up and showing signs of life.
-On top of that, olive trees are wind pollinated, not bee pollinated, which means that they need to sprout and extraordinarily large amount of blossoms in order to create the "pollen cloud" that allows the flowers to become pollinated.
-What this means is that our groves transform from being a forest of silvery green foliage, to a sea of fluffy yellow and white blossoms.
+For us, the olive blossom is one of the most exciting times of the year.
+We love it because, after 4 months of being dormant, the olive trees start waking up and showing signs of life.
+On top of that, olive trees are wind-pollinated, not bee-pollinated, which means that they need to sprout an extraordinarily large amount of blossoms in order to create the "pollen cloud" that allows the flowers to become pollinated.
+What this means is that our groves transform from being a forest of silvery green foliage to a sea of fluffy yellow and white blossoms.
 It is truly a sight to see.

 This is also our first look into what the crop projection is looking like for the year.
-It's pretty simple, the more a tree flowers, the more chances there are of more fruit which means the better the harvest.
+It's pretty simple, the more tree flowers, the more chances there are of more fruit which means the better the harvest.
 To better quantify this, the Technical team will go out and inspect an entire grove to come up with a crop estimate for the upcoming harvest.
-To see this in action, I hoped in with Collin, a member of our Field and Technical team and just all around great co-worker, and followed him through a crop projection analyses.
+To see this in action, I hoped in with Collin, a member of our Field and Technical team and just all-around great co-worker, and followed him through a crop projection analysis.

 This is Collin!
 Thanks for letting me follow you around!

 Essentially, to establish the crop estimate you have to look at a lot of trees.
-To do this in a time efficient manner, we drove up and down the rows and scored the flower coverage of the trees as an average.
-Once you have driven around enough and have a good representation of the grove, you can take the average score and then we have developed an equation that will translate that into a crop estimate.
+To do this in a time-efficient manner, we drove up and down the rows and scored the flower coverage of the trees as an average.
+Once you have driven around enough and had a good representation of the grove, you can take the average score, and then we have developed an equation that will translate that into a crop estimate.

 Once you have driven around, it is also important to get out and take a closer look at the quality of the flowers. you want to look for things like the density of the flowers and if they are too dry.